 Some replacements are not worth doing.
 Three situations where staying put is the right call.

-1. Your current system is < 3 years old and cameras are healthy.
-A platform refresh costs $30k–200k+ depending on size; if your existing VMS handles the camera count and your incident metrics are within target, the ROI is not there.
+1. Your current system is under 3 years old and the cameras are healthy.
+A platform refresh runs $30k–200k+; if the incumbent handles your camera count and your metrics are within target, the ROI is not there.

 2. The bottleneck is process, not technology.
-Slow incident response usually traces to an undertrained operations team and undocumented SOPs, not the VMS itself.
+Slow incident response usually traces to an undertrained ops team and undocumented SOPs, not the VMS.
 Fix the process before you spend on software.

 3. You have not measured anything yet.
-Replacing a VMS without a baseline of false-positive rates, incident closure times, or storage cost is procurement on vibes.
-Spend two weeks on measurement first.
+Replacing a VMS with no baseline on false-positive rates, closure times or storage cost is procurement on vibes.
+Spend two weeks measuring first.

 FAQ